facebook/react-native/Folly/folly/fibers/README.md

 <ul>
 <li>Individual fibers scheduling can&#039;t be directly controlled by application</li>
 <li>FiberManager is not thread-safe (we recommend to keep one FiberManager per thread).
-Application is responsible for managing it&#039;s own threads and distributing load between them</li>
+Application is responsible for managing its own threads and distributing load between them</li>
 <li>We don&#039;t support automatic stack size adjustments.
 Each fiber has a stack of fixed size.</li>
 </ul>